romilly/chem-balance/README.md

 An experimental collection of Python Scripts for Chemistry.

-Equation balancing is a work in progress but the code already parses molecular formualae and calculates molecular weights.
+Equation balancing is a work in progress but the code already parses molecular formulae and calculates molecular weights.